 - A statement of your area(s) of interest – subject area, locations within Vermont where you would travel etc.

-- A current resume detailing your employment and emergency service history.
+- A current resume detailing your employment, emergency service history, or specialist credentials.

 Candidates should be qualified to and possess requisite knowledge in accordance with current NFPA standards.